 - Fragmentation among so many groups leads to a more laissez-faire approach culturally.
 If only two groups exist with differing narratives, conflict is inevitable: for example, Sri Lanka.

 - As a result of this, relations between religions, while sometimes strained, are rarely violent (exceptions do occur, however).
-As evidence, two Muslims have held the (ceremonial) post of President of India, and the current Prime Minister (Manmohan Singh) is Sikh.
+As evidence, two Muslims have held the (ceremonial) post of President of India, and the 13th Prime Minister (Manmohan Singh) is Sikh.

 - Linguistic partitioning within a larger federal structure: most states are drawn around linguistic lines, although the Hindi-speaking north is divided into several states, and the currently-united Telugu-speaking areas (Andhra Pradesh) seem to be moving in that direction.
 The system is sufficiently successful that Nigeria eventually imitated it exactly, giving each linguistic group/tribe at least one state after other arrangements failed.